Devsoc-BPGC/curriculums/APPDEV.md

 - [Playlist by Bilal Khan](https://youtube.com/playlist?list=PLk7v1Z2rk4hjgFKGBxDkb0f09ugBC0xOL)

  _This is a small OOPs Playlist by Bilal Khan, who is one of the best android developer YouTubers you can find nowadays._

+ The video playlist is very exhaustive and industrial level, and is bit intimidiating for beginners.
+I recommend skipping the following parts : Delegation, singleton, sealed classes, extension and scope function.

  ### 🌟Time to start Android development
 --------------------